ablyamitsaini/ewheelers_V9.1.1/readme.txt

     .
 Retain user on current page after social login.
 	.
 Admin can view advertiser promotional banner or slides requests even advertiser is seller and his shop is inactive.
 	.
 Seller promotional shop/product request will not be visible in admin if shop is inactive.
     .
 Xzoom image is displaying on wrong side for arabic language, issue resolved.
+    .
+Showing some html elements content on seller products inventory(frontend), issue resolved.

 Enhancements :
     .
 Import error handling via csv.